Urgent marriages and civil partnerships

 - The person is seriously ill and not expected to recover

 - The person cannot be moved to a place registered for marriages

 - He / she understands the nature and purport of the marriage ceremony

 3. After taking the notice, the Superintendent Registrar will forward the medical letter to the General Register Office so that the application for a Registrar Generals Licence can be considered.
-The £15 fee will also be sent.
-The fee can be paid by cash or cheque payable to IPS.

 4. If a Registrar Generals licence is granted the ceremony can then take place.
 For a civil ceremony a Registrar and a Superintendent Registrar will attend.
 For a religious ceremony only a Registrar will attend.
 You will need to arrange for any religious person to attend.

 The General Register Office can be contacted out of hours to the Custodians Office by calling 0151 471 4223.

 Please ask the Consultant responsible for the care of the patient to use the templates below to prepare their letter.
 The letter should be on headed paper.
 Please note that there are two templates so take care to use the correct one: